-Other items to be scored:
+Other items to be reviewed:

-Test - The test will consist of multiple choice, short answer, a writing piece acronym questions.
-Questions for this test were taken from the SOCS Manual.
+Test - The test will consist of multiple choice, short answer, a writing piece and acronym questions.
+Questions for this test were taken from the SOCS Manual, FFA Manual, and related web sites.
 Names of individuals are very important and will most likely be seen on the test.
-For the writing assignment portion, Candidates should come prepared with a letter thanking an FFA sponsor The letter should be in a professional format and be on official FFA letterhead.
-Candidates may create their own letterhead.